What is Ansible – Advantages and Disadvantages

 Integration

-Ansible is a configuration management tool used for automating IT infrastructure tasks such as provisioning, configuration, deployment, and orchestration.
+Ansible is a configuration management tool for automating IT infrastructure tasks like provisioning, configuration, deployment, and orchestration.

 It focuses on managing servers, networking devices, and other infrastructure components using playbooks written in YAML.